- Daufuskie Island Residents Only -

 Frequently asked questions.

 Please note: All passengers who wish to utilize the subsidized rate must have their palmetto breeze pass with them while on the vessel.
 Anyone who does not have their pass will have to pay full price.
 We want to give everyone the proper rate for the qualifying passengers through the county subsidizes program.
-The QR code on the back of the card is not accepted as a pass, we do need to see the front of the card to verify the pass holder.

 After speaking with the County Council members, County Staff and your Daufuskie Island council we will be increasing the allotted weight to 100lbs per wagon.
 This has been approved by the Coast Guard and will be limited to 15 per run.